Coronavirus (COVID-19): Considerations for inventory audit testing

 - Do you need to adjust your sample sizes, given these issues?

 - How experienced are your staff who are involved with the count?
 Given the technology limitations, you will likely want to use staff with prior experience of inventory counts.
-You may also find it helpful to have more than one member of staff involved.
+You may also find it helpful to have more than one member of staff involved or to take recordings which can be reviewed by multiple members of the team.

 You should understand and assess the risks of conducting inventory tests remotely.
 Processes should be documented clearly on the audit file.